fbraem/mqweb/api/chinit.md

 ## <a name="inquire"></a>inquire
 Get info about the channel initiator.
 This api executes the MQCMD_INQUIRE_CHANNEL_INIT pcf command.

-The returned JSON object will have a `response` array.
+On success, the returned JSON object will have a `data` array, on failure an `error` object.

 ### <a name="inquireUrl"></a>URL Parameters
 `/api/chinit/inquire/<QueueManager>`